 This year, in the wake of climate catastrophes such as Hurricane Irma and the Dakota Access Pipeline construction, the PPC’s call to stop destructive fossil fuel extraction and to justly transition to 100% renewable energy has global urgency.

-Protesters gathered in state capitals across the country to focus for the “Rally for Healthcare and Ecological Preservation.”
+Protesters gathered in state capitals across the country to focus on the “Rally for Healthcare and Ecological Preservation.”

 The rally honed in on the ways environmental issues impact poor communities.